Legendary: A Marvel Deck Building Game: Gameplay

 Hero Cards provide more powerful values of coins and attack, meaning that a player's deck generally gets stronger as the game progresses.
 Players work to keep villains from escaping the City, and to prevent the Mastermind from accomplishing their Scheme.
 Villains and Masterminds have a defined number of victory points, so there is a competitive element among players though the game is cooperative by nature.
 Bystanders are also worth one victory point when they are rescued.
 Players can sometimes take Wounds, which essentially clog up their deck as a useless card.
 All Wounds in a player's hand can be cleared if the player does not attack on their turn.

 The game progresses until either the players defeat the final Mastermind Tactic, or the villains accomplish their Scheme.
-Schemes vary greatly: some are simply time bombs as Scheme Twists are revealed from the Villain Deck, while others encourage a specific number of villains to escape the city, or a number of heroes to be KO'd from the HQ.
+Schemes vary greatly: some are simply time bombs as Scheme Twists are revealed from the Villain Deck, while others might encourage a specific number of villains to escape the city, or a number of heroes to be KO'd from the HQ.

 Expansions to the game increase the complexity of both the Hero and Villain abilities.
-The Guardians of the Galaxy expansion also introduces Infinity Shards as an additional resources that can be used to boost the attack of whoever collects them, whether it be the player, villains in the City, or the Mastermind.
-The Villains stand-alone set also flips the game to where you play as the villains fighting against heroic groups and their Commander, with a new board to reflect the subtle changes (such as from S.H.I.E.L.D. agents to H.Y.D.R.A. agents).
+The Guardians of the Galaxy expansion introduces Infinity Shards as an additional resources that can be used to boost the attack of whoever collects them, whether it be the player, villains in the City, or the Mastermind.
+The Villains stand-alone set flips the game to where you play as the villains fighting against heroic groups and their Commander, with a new board to reflect the subtle changes (such as from S.H.I.E.L.D. agents to H.Y.D.R.A. agents).
 The game is played exactly the same, and as such, the Villain Cards are fully compatible to play alongside the Hero Cards from the original game, and vice versa.

 List of expansions

-Marvel Legendary has three stand-alone sets that can be played independently, as well as several expansion packs that require at least one of the stand-alone sets to play.
+Marvel Legendary has four stand-alone base sets that can be played independently, as well as over 30 expansion packs that require at least one of the stand-alone sets to play.
 Expansion packs range from small boxes with five new Heroes plus a few Villain groups and corresponding Masterminds, to big boxes with much more variety of both Heroes and Villains.

 Most of the stand-alone sets and expansions feature original comic-style artwork.
-Marvel Studios Phase 1, Spider-Man Homecoming, Marvel Studios' Guardians of the Galaxy and Marvel Studios' The Infinity Saga feature stills from their respective movies within the Marvel Cinematic Universe.
+Marvel Studios Phase 1, Spider-Man Homecoming, Marvel Studios Guardians of the Galaxy, Marvel Studios The Infinity Saga, What If...? and Ant-Man and the Wasp feature stills from their respective projects within the Marvel Cinematic Universe.

-In 2015 packs of Marvel 3D trading cards contained playable cards for Legendary.
+In 2015, packs of Marvel 3D trading cards contained playable cards for Legendary.
 All but one card, a Stan Lee Bystander, were reprinted in the 2019 expansion Dimensions.
 Three expansions in 2017, X-Men, Spider-Man Homecoming and Marvel Noir contain a first printing promo card.

 Cards from any of the sets can be combined within a game.